sujithq/ai-inference/CONTRIBUTING.md

    `npm run test`
 1. Make sure your code is correctly formatted: `npm run format`
 1. Update `dist/index.js` using `npm run build`.
-This creates a single javascript file that is used as an entrypoint for the action
+This creates a single JavaScript file that is used as an entrypoint for the action
 1. Push to your fork and [submit a pull request][pr]
 1. Pat yourself on the back and wait for your pull request to be reviewed and merged.